 Florida has a large population of retirees and many drivers in their 70s, 80s and some even 90s.

 Among the numerous conflicts that arise between elderly parents and adult children is deciding when a senior parent should give up his or her car keys and stop driving.
 Many elderly parents want to keep driving as long as possible, even when they should no longer do so.
 Driving allows them the freedom to live independently.

 But what happens if you are caring for an aging parent, and he or she is involved in a serious auto accident?
 Are you potentially liable?
-For advice on your specific case, contact Chiumento Dwyer Hertel Grant right now.
+For advice on your specific case, contact Chiumento Law, PLLC right now.
 We are standing by to help.

 Are Seniors More Likely to Be in an Accident?